Coastal Community Resilience Challenge Finalists

 RISE is pleased to announce seven finalists of the Coastal Community Resilience Challenge.
 The Challenge sought innovative solutions around major resilience issues that can be demonstrated in the Hampton Roads region of Southeastern Virginia, can be built into sustainable businesses, and are scalable to other communities.
 Challenge judges selected the seven finalists from a very competitive pool of 51 innovative solutions around five Challenge topics: water management, data analytics, buildings protection, critical systems functionality, and disconnected communities.
 RISE partnered with MIT Solve to attract submissions and judges from around the world.

 The finalists will be invited to pitch to the RISE Resilience Innovation Fund offering more than $1 million in funding.
-The winners will be announced in early 2019.
-The remaining resilience solutions not selected for the Resilience Innovation Fund pitch will be featured on the RISE website in the upcoming weeks for other investors to tap into these opportunities.
+The winners will be announced in Spring 2019.

 Meet the Finalists